Mbed-TLS/mbedtls/docs/driver-only-builds.md

 to low-level hash APIs (`mbedtls_sha256()` etc.) are not possible for the modules that are disabled.

-You'll need to call `psa_crypto_init()` before any crypto operation that uses a hash algorithm that's provided only by a driver, as mentioned in [General considerations](#general-considerations) above.
+You need to call `psa_crypto_init()` before any crypto operation that uses a hash algorithm that is provided only by a driver, as mentioned in [General considerations](#general-considerations) above.

 If you want to check at compile-time whether a certain hash algorithm is